jankod/DigestedProteinDB/README.md

 TrEMBL bacteria dataset (7 to 30 amino acids, 1 missed cleavage) occupies about 50 GB on disk and supports quick lookups by mass range on standard hardware.

-Search example: masses from: `1500.6` Da to `1500.8`Da gives JSON results like:
+For example, searching for masses from: `1500.6` Da to `1500.8` Da gives JSON results like:

 ```json
 {